Direct Inward Dial (DID)¶

-Create and edit DID (Direct Inward Dial) parameters within the individual customer cards.
+Create and edit DID parameters within the individual customer cards.
 You can either use Bulk Upload or manually Configure DID as shown below.

-Stats button to view the Per Number Report of DIDs.
+Stats to view the Per Number Report of DIDs.

-DID may also be configured and managed for specific Customers or Carriers under Global DID, which displays all configured DID.
+You can also configure and manage a DID for specific Customers or Carriers in Global DID, which displays all configured DID.

 - Customer: Assign the number to the customer.

-- Customer Card: Select the desired billing (see Customer Rate Cards for configuration).
+- Customer Card: Select the required billing (see Customer Rate Cards for configuration).

-- Provider: Select the Carrier desired for routing.
+- Provider: Select the Carrier required for routing.

 - Provider Card: Select from Carrier Cards assigned to that Carrier (see Provider Rate Cards for configuration).